 \subsection{Datasets}

-\paragraph{Public Datasets} We evaluated our method on two publicly available datasets: Camelyon16 \cite{Bejnordi2017} and TCGA-NSCLC.
-The \textbf{Camelyon16} (Breast) dataset consists of 399 WSIs of lymph node sections, including 257 normal slides and 142 slides with metastatic regions.
+We evaluated our method on four datasets: two publicly available and two private ones.
+We used Camelyon16 \cite{Bejnordi2017} and TCGA-NSCLC as the publicly available datasets.
+The \textbf{Camelyon16} (Breast) dataset consists of 399 whole slide images (WSIs) of lymph node sections, including 257 normal slides and 142 slides with metastatic regions.
 It is divided into a training set of 270 slides and a test set of 129 slides.
 We further partitioned the training set into 80 normal and 80 malignant slides for training, with an additional 80 normal and 30 malignant slides reserved for validation. \textbf{TCGA-NSCLC} (Lung) dataset comprises 1,046 WSIs, with 836 slides used for training and 210 for testing, spanning two lung cancer subtypes: 534 Lung Adenocarcinoma (LUAD) and 512 Lung Squamous Cell Carcinoma (LUSC).
 On both datasets, we extracted non-overlapping 256x256 pixel tiles from the tissue regions at 20x magnification.

-\paragraph{Private Datasets} We evaluated our method on two private datasets obtained from a collaborating medical institution: (1) 600 whole slide images (WSIs) of stomach tissue and (2) 600 WSIs of colorectal tissue.
+We further evaluated our method on two private datasets obtained from a collaborating medical institution: (1) 600 WSIs of stomach tissue and (2) 600 WSIs of colorectal tissue.
 Each WSI comprises 2 to 4 sections from the same specimen.
 For each dataset, the slides were evenly categorized into normal/benign (N), dysplastic (D), and malignant (M) groups, with 200 slides per class.
 For each class, we randomly split the slides into 140 for training, 30 for validation, and 30 for testing.
 Patches of size 256$\times$256 pixels were extracted at 20$\times$ magnification using a sliding window approach implemented with the OpenSlide Python library \cite{goode2013}.

-Research use of these datasets was approved by the Institutional Review Boards of Institution A (Approval \#InstA-IRB-2020–007) and Institution B (Approval \#InstB-IRB-22-334, \#InstB-2020-116).
+Research use of the private datasets was approved by the Institutional Review Boards of Institution A (Approval \#InstA-IRB-2020–007) and Institution B (Approval \#InstB-IRB-22-334, \#InstB-2020-116).
 All WSIs were stained with hematoxylin and eosin (H\&E), digitized in MIRAX format at a resolution of 200x using a Panoramic Flash 250 III scanner, and independently reviewed by two board-certified pathologists affiliated with Institution A. Patient data were fully anonymized prior to analysis.